nazsombor/mwp/README.md

 ./mapbuilder <country>-latest.osm.pbf <country name>
 ```

-The map builder executable generates the map image tiles and the highway graph in `<country name>` folder.
+The map builder executable generates the map image tiles, the highway graph and the society file in `<country name>` folder.

 Use `./mwp` to run the game.